 A contract is an agreement between two or more parties to provide, or not provide, goods or services.
-A contract is required for any service that is initiated between SOU and a third party. **All contracts must be signed by the appropriate contract authority before services begin.**
+A contract is required for any service that is initiated between SOU and a third party.
+Since contracts can take time to process, please submit requests as soon as possible but no later than two weeks prior to start of contract date. **All contracts must be signed by the appropriate contract authority before services begin.**

 - Types of Contracts

 A Personal/Professional Services Contract (PSC) is a specialized type of contract which is used to acquire skills, knowledge, and professional expertise not available at the University.